cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p2/index.md

 ```

-It's worth to point out that `VSTHRD200` is tracking both naming deviations, it simply check if `Async` suffix is applied correctly.
-It might be good if you need both rules, but if you just need only check if `Async` suffix is not applied to synchronous methods then you should rather use `ASYNC0002` or `RCS1047`.
+It's worth pointing out that `VSTHRD200` is tracking both naming deviations, it simply checks if the `Async` suffix is applied correctly.
+It might be good if you need both rules, but if you just need only check if the `Async` suffix is not applied to synchronous methods then you should rather use `ASYNC0002` or `RCS1047`.

 ### 13. Pass cancellation token

-Forgetting about passing cancellation token might cost you a lot of trouble.
-Log running operation without a cancellation token can block the action of stopping the application or can result in thread starvation when there's a lot of cancelled web requests.
-In order to avoid such problems you should always provide and pass a cancellation token to the methods that accept it, even if it's an optional parameter. `Meziantou.Analyzer` package implements two diagnostic which can detect missing cancellation token: `MA0032` is reported always when we skip cancellation token parameter and `MA0040` is reported only when there's a cancellation token in current scope that can be used.
+Forgetting about passing the cancellation token might cost you a lot of trouble.
+Log running operation without a cancellation token can block the action of stopping the application or can result in thread starvation when there's a lot of canceled web requests.
+To avoid such problems you should always provide and pass a cancellation token to the methods that accept it, even if it's an optional parameter. `Meziantou.Analyzer` package implements two diagnostic which can detect missing cancellation token: `MA0032` is reported always when we skip cancellation token parameter and `MA0040` is reported only when there's a cancellation token in current scope that can be used.
 More details about those analyzers you can find in the article from analyzers author [
 Detect missing CancellationToken using a Roslyn Analyzer](https://www.meziantou.net/detect-missing-cancellationtoken-using-a-roslyn-analyzer.htm).

 ❌ Wrong